SilverHalf/temple-of-febe/unit/phase2/seq1.md

 ## Sequence
 1. Run to the south of the boss and stack in [Regret].
 2. After the green pops, start walking out south-westwards to avoid <img class="inline empowered_add"> [Rage].
 The <img class="inline scourge"> [Scourge] or <img class="inline chrono"> [Chronomancer] can provide a portal for this, but it is not strictly necessary.
 3. Everyone spreads for [Despair].
-Make sure to leave enough space that you can dodge forward without getting hit by Rage.
+Make sure to leave enough space so that you can dodge forward without getting hit by [Rage].
 4. Run to the boss and stack up to prepare for <img class="inline empowered_add"> [Envy].
-5. Once the indicator for the wall appears, run foreward and to the right of it.
+5. Once the indicator for the wall appears, run forward and to the right of it.
 After the wall spawns, chase the fast wall around the boss.

 <details>
   <summary><img class="inline scourge"> Scourge POV</summary>